He is the maestro of design. He was described by Italian businessman and design visionary Dino Gavina as “one of the top 10 designers in history.”

 They made many purists uncomfortable with their vision of modern lifestyle at the exhibition of their "Colori e forme nella casa d'oggi" (Colors and Forms in Today's Home) in 1957.
 Their colorful jumble of styles which incorporated old and new furnishings instead of uniformly-styled interiors antagonized many specialists of the time.

-While Pier collaborated with his brother on a wide variety of projects, their lighting products for brands like FLOS, Arredoluce, and Artemide were particularly successful.
+While Pier collaborated with his brother on a wide variety of projects, their contemporary lighting products for brands like FLOS, Arredoluce, and Artemide were particularly successful.

 Their focus on producing highly functional lights that were as practical as they were aesthetic raised them to design stardom.
 Pier along with his brother Achille designed many bestsellers for FLOS aside from their most famous creation the Arco floor lamp.